MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 >- **VDI**: Public preview starts October 5, 2023.</br>
 >- **GCC and GCC HIGH (Government cloud):** Public preview starts October 5, 2023.
 Note:  **DoD** will roll out to public preview later in October.

-The new Teams client will be available for the Web soon:
+The new Teams client is now available for the Web.

 |Browser|Date|
 |:-----|:-----|